d1nch8g/Dancheg97/README.md

 # Projects
 ### [Discord-alerts](https://github.com/Dancheg97/discord_alerts)

 Discord alerts is a simple application, that accepts http request in json or text format, and sends it to discord.
+Available for launch with docker or from prepared builds.

 ### [TradeBits](https://github.com/Dancheg97/tradebits) - under development